 The Washington Clean Fuels Standard is modeled after programs previously adopted in California, Oregon, and British Columbia.
 The Washington Clean Fuel Standard requires fuel suppliers to gradually reduce the carbon intensity of transportation fuels to 20% below 2017 levels by 2034.
 There are several ways for fuel suppliers to achieve these reductions, including: improving the efficiency of their fuel production processes; producing and/or blending low-carbon biofuels into the fuel they sell; and purchasing credits generated by low-carbon fuel providers, including electric vehicle charging providers.

 Because the Washington legislation is designed to integrate into existing LCFS programs in Oregon and California, these markets will cover the entire West Coast, creating a West Coast market for transportation-electrification credits, biofuels, green electrolytic hydrogen and other low-carbon transportation fuels.
 Approximately 20 million vehicles are located in these states, which promises to make this a robust market.
+Competition for limited supplies of certain fuels could impact availability in OR.

-Washington Department of Ecology Clean Fuels Standard
+• Washington Department of Ecology Clean Fuels Standard